 Step 3: Build Projects

 - Create a RESTful API that has endpoints to create, read, update, and delete entries in a directory of some sort.
 Use a NoSQL database to store your information.

 - Add on to the first project by adding registration and login endpoints.
 Allow only logged-in users to create, update, or delete an entry.

 - Use Socket.io to create a chat application between two people.

-Progress towards more difficult projects by adding a frontend to your already created backend project and make it work so it looks great when a user interacts with it online.
+Progress toward more difficult projects by adding a front end to your already created backend project and making it work so it looks great when a user interacts with it online.
 Try using all kinds of databases to practice using the different types so you know when to choose one over the other.
 Lastly, take a look at projects you have already created to see if they can be made more efficient.

-- Collaboration tool like Zoom or Google Hangouts
+- Collaboration tools like Zoom or Google Hangouts

 - URL/link shortener